ydxlt/okdownloader/docs/index.md

 OkDownloader
 ============

-A downloader base on OkHttp for Java and Android.
+A cross-platform downloader library for Java and Android based on OkHttp.

-- Easy to use: API like OkHttp
+* Easy to use: Simple API similar to OkHttp.
-- Many features: support many scenes, such as synchronous/asynchronous download, you can use it easy in coroutines
+* Rich in features: Supports synchronous/asynchronous downloads, network restrictions, multithreading, task priorities, resource verification, and more.
-- Modern: OkDownloader is Kotlin-first and base on OkHttp
+* Modern: Written in Kotlin and based on OkHttp.
-- Easy to expand: support SPI and dynomic Interceptor to expand
+* Easy to extend: Supports adding interceptors through code and provides extension through the `SPI` mechanism.

 Download
 --------